GXNU-ZhongLab/SGLATrack/README.md

 ## Test and Evaluation
+For ease of testing, we have made the structured dataset available for download at [here](https://pan.baidu.com/s/1MaeGLRcAUbJxksbF_CrOeQ?pwd=5vbv), code: 5vbv.
 - UAV123 or other off-line evaluated benchmarks (modify `--dataset` correspondingly)
 ```
 python tracking/test.py --tracker_param sglatrack --dataset uav123 --threads 8 --num_gpus 4